 The Industrial Injuries Advisory Council have stated that carpal tunnel syndrome is not eligible for Industrial Injuries Disablement Benefit (IIDB) because they deem it too difficult to link this directly to professional undertaking.
 You can find the report here.
 However, if the condition is so severe you are left unable to work, you may be eligible for some form of benefit.

-How much can I claim for carpal tunnel syndrome is something you are probably wondering if you do decide to make a claim.
-It is important for us to stress at this point that every case is handled on an individual basis.
+How much can I claim for carpal tunnel syndrome is something you are probably wondering if you decide to make a claim.
+We need to stress at this point that every case is handled on an individual basis.
 This is so that a fair amount of compensation is awarded.
 After all, carpal tunnel syndrome can impact people in different ways.
-Nevertheless, in the table below, you can get an understanding of the average payout amounts for different types of injury and the severity of this condition.
+Nevertheless, in the table below, you can understand the average payout amounts for different types of injury and the severity of this condition.

 |Carpal tunnel syndrome||This is for cases whereby the claimant reaches a full recovery within a matter of a few weeks or a couple of months.||£2,070 to £3,310|